National Poetry Month 2024 Graphic - snow

 Now that you have seen how nature has moved the creative juices of poets, it is your turn to find the poet in you with nature as your guide.
 You can use the same methods outlined for nature photography or whatever works best for you.

-In Canada, the League of Canadian Poets has deemed weather the theme for 2024.
+In Canada, the League of Canadian Poets has deemed the weather to be the theme for 2024.
 This theme is part of the Canadian identity as the winters are long and weather can be extreme, with fires in the summer, floods or landslides in the spring.
 With that being said, there is always beauty and grace brought by the weather.
 So grab your journals and get writing.
 To lead by example here is my weather themed poem:

 Zumayo logo